martin-bach-oracle/database/23aifree/js-generic-json/json.md

 ## Introduction

 JSON, short for JavaScript Object Notation, has become the de-facto standard data interchange format and is a very popular for storing data.
 Oracle's Converged Database has supported JSON for many years, adding functionality with each release on top of an already impressive base.
-Oracle Database 23ai Free is no exception.
+Oracle Database 23ai is no exception.

 You already got a glimpse of JSON in `processOrder()`, part of the `business_logic` module.
 This function is called with a string argument.
 The string is made up of a series of key-value pairs, each separated by a semi-colon each.
 The input parameter is subsequently translated to a JSON object and used in an insert statement showcasing the `json_table` function.

 > **Note:** You could have stored the JSON document in a JSON column in the table directly, but then you wouldn't have seen how easy it is to convert JSON to a relational format

 In this lab you will learn about an alternative way of working with JSON, based on the Simple Document Access Model (SODA).
+SODA provides a No-SQL API to work with Oracle Database as you would with Document Databases.

 Estimated Lab Time: 10 minutes